ahawkins/website/content/field-notes/005-semgrep.md

 a spot in my workflow.
 I can't wait to add this to my precommit `lint-staged` hook.

-The second learning is that Semgrep has an `--autofix` option. **Do not use this**.
-It's not reliable enough yet.
-Consider this alpha level.
+The second learning is that Semgrep has an `--autofix` option.
+Consider this feature **alpha**.
+In some cases it rewrote code completely unexpectedly and in the worst case resulted in syntax errors.
+This is not reliable enough yet to use on an entire codebase or along side tools like mature tools such as `eslint`.
+Try it on single files before trying across the entire code base.
+All that being said, I did write `fix` and `fix-regex` rules for all rules just to test it out.
+Hopefully the `--autofix` option matures over time.

 Lastly, it could be faster.
 It could be too slow to run on entire codebases during precommit.
 Luckily it can be limited to specific